 Autism screening & diagnostic support

-For many families, the period before receiving an autism diagnosis can be filled with uncertainty.
-Getting a diagnosis can bring relief and provide direction for parents, who can now better understand their child’s needs.
-The earlier a child receives an autism diagnosis, the sooner they can start interventions like applied behavior analysis (ABA) therapy and begin meeting milestones.
+For many families, the period before receiving a diagnosis for autism can be filled with uncertainty.
+Getting a diagnosis can provide relief and direction for parents, who can now better understand and address their child’s needs.
+At Action Behavior Centers, we support families through every stage of the autism testing process for children, from initial screening to formal evaluation and the next steps for care.

 Top ABA Therapy near you available at Action Behavior Centers